cunger/launch/notes/kernel-panic/blocks-procs-lambdas.md

 Blocks can be captured in _proc_ objects with either `proc { ... }` or `lambda { ... }`.

 ## The & operator

+The `&` operator tries to convert an object to a block.
+If that object is not a _proc_, it first calls `to_proc` on it.

 ```ruby
 def execute(&block) # `&` takes the block that is part of the method invocation,